-JustEat follows a matchmaking business model; the on-demand delivery and ordering platform connects local restaurants with food lovers helping them to get their food delivered right at their doorsteps.
+JustEat follows a matchmaking business model; the delivery and ordering platform connects local restaurants with food lovers helping them to get their food delivered right at their doorsteps.
 Explore JustEat business model to know how the tech stack operates to offer a seamless delivery experience to customers.
 Also, check all about the company’s funding history and revenue model to have a quick glimpse of it.

 JustEat acts as a primary part of the restaurant to the online food ordering and delivery market’s consumer delivery segment.
 Consumers use the JustEat platform to browse for restaurants offering takeout services.
 Food lovers can order mouth-watering dishes from nearby restaurants listed on the JustEat platform; the restaurant fulfills the request ordered by using their resources.